What Happens If You Are At Fault In A Car Accident In Utah?

 When The Other Driver Shares Blame

 Fault splits are common.
-Maybe the other driver was speeding, on a phone, or ran a light too.
+Maybe the other driver was speeding, on a phone, or running a light too.
 If they carry part of the blame, their recovery from you is reduced by their share.
 They are not entitled to recover if they are 50% or more at fault.
 Utah’s modified comparative fault system controls these results.

 Steps To Protect Yourself Financially